 How Does the Program Work?

-Adult Nurse Practitioner faculty members are sensitive to students’ learning needs by employing a variety of instructional modalities including seminar or classroom settings, on-line and/or Web-enhanced instruction.
+Pediatric Nurse Practitioner faculty members are sensitive to students’ learning needs by employing a variety of instructional modalities including seminar or classroom settings, on-line and/or Web-enhanced instruction.
 As a result, the courses may be offered in traditional classroom settings and/or via distance technologies.

 How Long Does it Take to Complete the Program?

 The program takes up to two academic years plus one intervening semester to complete.

 Under revision.
 Please check back soon for updates.

 Admission to the Post-Master’s Certificate Program is offered only once per year (Fall).
 The deadline for applying for fall admission is January 8th, 2013.

 What Will I Gain From Completing the Program?

 Upon satisfactory completion of this program, students are eligible to sit for national certification as a Pediatric Nurse Practitioner/Primary Care and apply for approval by the joint committee of the North Carolina Board of Nursing and North Carolina Board of Medical Examiners to practice as a nurse practitioner in North Carolina

 The University of North Carolina at Chapel Hill